Forza Motorsport Review

 The game's trump card is an online multiplayer mode, perfect for Forza Motorsport fans.
 There are timed competitions in four primary categories that begin every few minutes.
 They feature close, clean racing with some element of tire and fuel strategy, penalties for too-aggressive maneuvers to keep a lid on antisocial behavior, and an overall rating depending on your race results.

-Finally, the experience point carrying over between single-player and multiplayer makes the Car Building advancement system more intuitive.
-The lack of an on-screen radar, which would prevent accidental U-turns upon arrival, is unfortunate.
+Finally, the experience point transfer between single-player and multiplayer makes the Car-Building advancement system more intuitive.
+Unfortunately, there is no on-screen radar that would prevent accidental U-turns upon arrival.
 So far, the racing has been far more intense than in previous Forza Motorsport games, even compared to competitive leagues.

 Forza Motorsport is a fantastic racing game that delivers a satisfying experience.
 While that may be the case, the driving experience is nothing like a simulator.
 If you have an Xbox One X or S, you'll get a satisfying sense of weight and stability when navigating racing cars.
 You'll be startled by the disparate visual standards; newer cars have sharper detailing than older ones.
 However, rear-wheel drive street cars have certain odd quirks.

 Although a steering wheel add-on is supported, we recommend using a gamepad for the optimal experience.
 If you like competitions, you'll love the format of practicing and then qualifying for the event.
-You can choose the fastest three laps to use in a given race with the latter.
+With the latter, you can choose the fastest three laps to use in a given race.
 It's unclear if this will get enough interest to support a healthy multiplayer scene.
 Forza Motorsport is a must-have for any Xbox owner when it comes to improving your online driving skills.

 Senior Editor, NoobFeed